 The code for volunteers is 1KG6Y3Applicants will need to visit a fingerprint scanning center, the nearest to Neshaminy are in Fairless Hills and Bensalem.6 - Apply for your Child Abuse History Clearance - Act 151, There is no cost for this clearance.This clearance requires you to create a new account.
 After you create your new account you should have the following information readily available to help you complete your application:

 - Addresses where you have previously lived

 - Names of all individuals with whom you have lived to include parents, guardians, siblings, spouses, etc.

 If you have any questions about the Child Abuse History Clearance, please refer to the Frequently Asked Questions page.
 If you need further assistance, please contact the ChildLine and Abuse Registry's Child Abuse Clearance Unit at 1-877-371-5422.7 - If your volunteer work involves 10 or more hours per week in direct contact with children, you must be tested for tuberculosis and show documentation that you are free from tuberculosis before serving as a volunteer.
 This test can be completed by your family physician or at a qualified clinic (such as those found at some pharmacies), and will be at the volunteer's expense.
 TB tests generally take 3-4 days to complete.
-Provide a copy of the documentation from the test facility upon completion of the test.8 Once you have completed these steps, the clearance documents can be uploaded into the new volunteer registration website.
+Provide a copy of the documentation from the test facility upon completion of the test.8 Once you have completed these steps, the clearance documents MUST be uploaded into the new volunteer registration website.
 You no longer need to submit copies to schools or separate copies if you have multiple children at different schools within Neshaminy School District.

 Please don’t let these procedures scare you away!It is for the safety of our children.
 Neshaminy School District truly values our volunteers and appreciates the effort it takes to complete this process.
 If you have any questions, please contact the office staff at your child's school.